-The Art Museum is committed to supporting teaching and research on campus and virtually.
+The Art Museum is committed to supporting research and teaching on campus and virtually.

-The Museum’s online collections are available to search, and images of objects selected for courses are available in three ways—through PowerPoint, by .zip download, and using an online high-resolution viewer.
+The Museum’s online collections are always available, and images of objects selected for courses are available in three ways—through PowerPoint, .zip download, or the online high-resolution viewer Mirador.
 Each of these viewing methods can be shared on Zoom or another remote course platform.

-The high-resolution viewer, known as Mirador, allows users to zoom in close to see details of thousands of works of art from across the collections.
+Mirador allows users to zoom in to see details of thousands of works of art from across the collections.
 You can use this feature directly through the Museum’s online collections database by clicking on the object image.
 The Museum can also assist in preparing a selection of objects for view in Mirador.

 Schedule a Consultation

-To schedule a consultation about teaching with the Museum’s collections, please contact Veronica White, curator of academic programs, at firstname.lastname@example.org.
+To schedule a consultation about teaching with the Museum’s collections, please contact Veronica White, curator of teaching and learning, at email@example.com.

 Check the Museum’s calendar for the latest information on upcoming programs, including live online lectures and conversations.